miyako/tree-sitter-fourd/README.md

 ### 4.8 SQL as a language injection

-`sql_content` is scanned raw up to a line whose sole content is `End SQL`, then handed to tree-sitter-sql:
+`sql_content` is scanned raw up to the terminator line, then handed to tree-sitter-sql.

+Because 4D requires `End SQL` to be alone on its line, the scanner enforces that strictly — after matching the two words it verifies nothing but whitespace remains.
+Strictness here buys robustness rather than costing it: SQL content containing the literal text `End SQL` inside a string or a mid-line comment cannot false-terminate the block.

 ```scm
 (sql_block